What is organ and tissue donation?

 Organ transplants from baby donors often help other babies who were born with one or more organ problems.

 - If your baby cannot donate for transplant, he or she may be able to help others through donation for research.
-This is a special way to help other people.
 Doctors and scientists can learn how to help others with illnesses like your baby’s.
 They may also learn more about how different organs and tissues react to treatments.
-This can be another way for your baby to help other people; ARORA can help decide if this is an option for your baby.
+This can be another special way for your baby to help other people; ARORA can help decide if this is an option for your baby.

 Will donating change our funeral plans?

 No, it will not change your plans.
-Your family’s wishes will be honored.
+The funeral home will still honor your family’s wishes.

 How much will this cost my family?